seoyeon-p/TDMixUp/README.md

     --sampling_ratio 0.8
 ```

-After these process, you will get train_easy33_bert_woMislabeled.tsv file in the calibration_data folder.
+After this process, you will get train_easy33_bert_woMislabeled.tsv file in the calibration_data folder.
 In our method, we use sampling_ratio as 0.8 for SNLI, 0.8 for QQP, and 0.5 for SWAG.

 ## MixUp
-Then, we conduct an MixUp in between the most easy-to-learn applied with AUM and the most ambiguous samples by using following scripts.
+Then, we conduct a MixUp in between the most easy-to-learn applied with AUM and the most ambiguous samples by using the following scripts.

 ```
 export DEVICE=0